evkx/evkx.github.io/content/models/mg/cyberster/Cyberster_AWD_Long_Range/_index.md

 Furthermore, the MG Cyberster AWD Long Range supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-### Sound system
+### Sound System

 The MG Cyberster AWD Long Range comes equipped with one sound system option:

-- **Bose Sound System**: This system features six speakers and delivers a maximum output of 300 watts.
+- **Bose Sound System:**: This system features six speakers and delivers a maximum output of 300 watts.

 Additionally, the model includes 1 USB-C connections as standard.
 The model has 1 USB-A connections as standard.